How to Take An Effective Mental Health Day

 Call or meet with a friend you trust

-Journal about what’s weighing on you
+Journal about what’s important to you today

-Book or attend a therapy session
+Schedule a therapy session

 Do something creative: doodling, cooking, music, crafting